 Well what did you expect in an opera?
 A happy ending?

-In the Porky Pig cartoon "The Case of the Stuttering Pig", the villain brags to the audience that there is nothing they can do to stop him.
+- In the Porky Pig cartoon "The Case of the Stuttering Pig", the villain brags to the audience that there is nothing they can do to stop him.
 "Especially you!
 You in the third row!
 You big softie!"
 In the end, the villain is dispatched by a theater seat hurled into the screen...

-Guy: I'm the guy in the third row, ya big sour-puss!
+Pigs: Who did that?Guy: Me!Villain: Who are you?Guy: I'm the guy in the third row, ya big sour-puss!

-The Looney Tunes short "Chow Hound" had a dog who kept bullying a cat and mouse in order to feed him meats, slapping the cat silly because he forgets the gravy.
+- The Looney Tunes short "Chow Hound" had a dog who kept bullying a cat and mouse in order to feed him meats, slapping the cat silly because he forgets the gravy.
 Soon after, he comes up with a scheme to get money and uses it to buy a meat market, which he eats whole.
 At the end, he's found at an animal hospital with a severe case of overeating.
 Enter the cat and mouse, who take gleeful vengeance at his predicament.

 Cat: This time, we didn't forget the gravy.